Building a New Partnership in Smoketown

 Over the summer, a prayer group formed around the concerns for racial justice in our community.
 From weeks of reading, studying, and praying, there emerged a desire to take some steps toward building a bridge of better understanding between white and black communities, knowing that if we lay a foundation, we provide an opportunity for God’s grace to enter in and create something new and beautiful.
 Dr. Julia Mitchell was a part of that prayer group, and her pediatric clinic in Smoketown was in the process of implementing an NTI program for students needing extra help with online learning this fall.
 That program and others at the Smoketown Family Wellness Center (SFWC) needed funding.
 Their needs and our desire to provide opportunities for St. Paul members looking for avenues of meaningful action came together, and we began to explore a new partnership.
 With the support of the Resilience Team and five other ministry groups at St Paul as well as the St Paul staff a decision was made to commit $6000 from our Mission Fund toward the new Youth Health Ambassadors’ mentoring program at SFWC.
 (See below for more details about this program.)

-In addition to their need for funds for NTI and Youth Health Ambassadors, there are opportunities for hands-on volunteers (SignUpGenius link below) to help with one-on-one tutoring and caring for the community garden that supplies fresh vegetables to families in the neighborhood.
+In addition to their need for funds for Youth Empowerment Club, there are opportunities for hands-on volunteers (SignUpGenius link below) to help with one-on-one tutoring and caring for the community garden that supplies fresh vegetables to families in the neighborhood.
 The Literacy Room in the Center is also looking for donations of new or gently used books.
 (A list of requested culturally relevant titles available below.)

 After the restrictions of COVID-19 have been lifted, there will be many other ways of forming friendships, learning from and being of service with our neighbors in Smoketown.
 We are excited to see how God will nurture and grow this relationship between our communities!